-The average TiDG concentrations for MCU-19-569-570-571, MCU-20-1-28, and MCU-20-29-31 are shown in Figure 4.
-As can be seen in Figure 4, the TiDG concentration has remained steady at approximately $800 \pm 30$ mg/L since June 2019.
-Considering the December 2019, January 2020, and June 2020 samples, the steady-state TiDG concentrations have previously been observed before (for example from February to August 2017 in Figure 4) when MCU was not operational.
-Recall MCU stopped operations in December 2019.
-Based on the June SHT sample, the Suppressor concentration (8.33 $\pm$ 0.8E2 mg/L) is above its minimum recommended operating concentration (479 mg/L for caustic washed TiDG: See the communication that set the minimum level in Appendix A).
-The TOA concentration appears to have remained steady at $188 \pm 30$ mg/L. Since May 2016, the TOA level range can be estimated by $188 \pm 30$ mg/L. Since MCU no longer adds TOA, the persistent detection of TOA at this concentration level is not expected (it was expected to have declined with processing time).
-We believe the TOA concentration persists because of possible and expected degradation rate of TiDG into primary amines, which have previously been identified as degradation products of the Suppressor when heated (3 °C, 25 °C and 36 °C).
+The average TiDG concentration of MCU-20-32-33-34 is shown in Figure 5.
+As can be seen in Figure 5, the TiDG concentration has remained steady at approximately $800 \pm 30 \text{ mg/L}$ since June 2019.
+Recall MCU stopped operations in May 2019.
+The TOA concentration appears to have remained steady at $188 \pm 30 \text{ mg/L}$ .
+Since May 2016, the TOA level range can be estimated by $188 \pm 30 \text{ mg/L}$ .
+Since MCU no longer adds TOA, the persistent detection of TOA at this concentration level is not expected.
+TOA concentration would be expected to have declined with processing time.
+We believe the TOA concentration persists because of possible and expected degradation rate of TiDG into primary amines, which have previously been identified as degradation products of the suppressor when heated (3 °C, 25 °C and 36 °C).
 The primary amine degradation products would likely have a similar pKa to the TOA (tertiary amine) making the equivalent points coincide, and therefore difficult to distinguish.